OpenTreeOfLife/oti/README.md

 Setup
 -----

 You can get OTI set up with the included shell script using the command ```sh setup_oti.sh```.
-The script can also be used for reference.
+The script can also be used for reference if you want to do a more custom installation.
 OTI runs inside a neo4j installation as a server plugin, which exposes indexing and searching features via the standard neo4j HTTP interface for plugin extensions.
 Once you have a neo4j installation with the OTI plugin running, you can check the available services using curl, for instance:

 ```
 curl -v http://localhost:7474/db/data/